jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 > <u>Ephesians 1:13</u>: In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise

-Notice two things here, we can almost see a step-by-step way of salvation here.
+Notice several things here, we can almost see a step-by-step method of salvation here.
 If we walk the verse back, we see that:

 **1st**: we hear the word of truth (i.e., the Gospel)<br>
 **2nd**: we believe it and trust in Christ (i.e., the *whom* the verse is referencing back to)<br>